How To

 Cricut Access is a $7.99 a month subscription which gives you access to over 50,000 images, hundreds of fonts and a bucketload of ready-to-make projects like this one.
 It's one of the best ways to guarantee that you'll make the most of your Maker.

-Simply search for “cake stand” in the Projects tab and scroll down until you find this:
+Simply search for "cake stand" in the Projects tab and scroll down until you find the project.

 cricut maker cake stand